alastria/alastria-node-quorum/README.md

 ```

-##
-* __Q:__ How to recover a DLT copy from a backup?
+## How to recover a DLT copy from a backup? ##

-* __A:__ A full copy of the Alastria DLT currently occupies approximately 300GB (as of the first quarter of 2024).
+A full copy of the Alastria DLT currently requires approximately 500GB (as of the last quarter of 2024).
 In the event of a node issue, recovering a hot copy can take around 4 days.
 However, with a backup available, the recovery time can be significantly reduced.
-If you trust another partner or a backup provided by Alastria dated 20240302 at block 179598083, you can add it to your node.
+If you trust another partner or a backup provided by Alastria (dated 20241014 at block 127109486), you can use it during the initial synchronization of your node.

+To request a backup provided by Alastria, you can contact us at the email address support@alastria.io.

 ```
-# Stop the contanier
-# Be sure about the directory you are working on
-# Make a copy of the private key (the nodekey file)
-# Delete the old database
-# Decompress de the new one
-# Restore the private key
-# Start the container
+# 1. Stop the container: Gracefully stop the running container to prevent data corruption.

-# Example
 $ docker stop <contaner_name>
+# 2. Ensure you are in the correct directory: Double-check the directory to avoid modifying the wrong files.
 $ pwd
 /home/ubuntu/alastria-t-boot/data
 $ ls -ltr